Wells & Walsingham Railway

 Our main station at Wells has a charming restored signal box where refreshments, gifts and souvenirs are available.

 Regular steam trains from the seaside town of Wells-next-the-Sea run along 4 miles of track to the beautiful village of Walsingham with its famous shrines and Abbey. from the seaside and harbour town of Wells to the picturesque town of Walsingham, famed for centuries as a centre of pilgrimage.
 A scenic journey with five bridges through lovely countryside.
 Halts at Warham St Mary and Wighton.
 With the regular service you have ample time to explore Walsingham with its shops, restaurants and inns as well as the famous shrine before catching the train back.

 It is a 30 minute trip each way through glorious North Norfolk countryside, clanking over and under bridges, past a hill-fort and an abandoned platform.

 The Railway runs daily from March to October with special events during every school holiday plus Christmas Specials during December weekends.
-June 2017 will see the return of the popular 'Wells at War' 1940s weekend.

 A great adventure for all the family in the delightful countryside of the North Norfolk coast.